 FDOT - Highway Beautification Grants - This is Federal money passed through the State that can be utilized to beautify State roadways.
-May only be used for landscape, irrigation and other similar "softscape" materials.
-May not be used to place benches, trash receptacles, lighting.
+It may only be used for landscape, irrigation and other similar "softscape" materials.
+The grant may not be used to place benches, trash receptacles, lighting.